p2p-ld/nwb-linkml/docs/intro/purpose.md

 If [pynwb](https://pynwb.readthedocs.io/en/stable/) already exists, why `nwb_linkml`?

+Two kinds of reasons:

+- using NWB as a test case for a larger infrastructure project, and
+- potentially improving the state of NWB itself.

 ## A Stepping Stone...

+In the
 (word on how and why we are focusing on NWB as part of a larger project)

 ## Interoperable Schema Language